legendddhgf/GradeMaster/README.md

 * Have a remote mode where you can run the system as a server on the system with the files to be graded and as a remote client on the system where one prefers working.
     * will be looking into daemon() so the server side runs itself as a background process
+* Enable tracking of grader for every individual section per student
 * TBD

 ## Current system order of operations